 As always, size matters more than you think.
 Not only do you need to make sure that the footprint of your brewer can fit on your countertop, but you also have to check it’s height.
 If the perfect brewer is too tall to fit on the shelf of your refrigerator, it won’t do you much good.

-In contrast, slow drip brewers tend to have a lighter mouthfeel and flavor.
+In contrast, a slow cold drip coffee maker will tend to produce a lighter mouthfeel and flavor.
 These models help bring out citrus and other sweeter flavors.

 Ease of Use